inconvergent/weird/docs/GRAPH.md

  ;                   (:START FIXNUM))
  ;                  *)
  ;   Documentation:
- ;
  ;     return all minimal spanning trees of grph in a new graph.
  ;     if start is provided, it will return a spanning tree starting at start.
- ;
  ;   Source file: /data/x/weird/src/graph/mst-cycle.lisp
 ```

 #### GRAPH:GET-NUM-EDGES

 ```
-:missing:todo:
+return total number of edges in graph.

  ; GRAPH:GET-NUM-EDGES
  ;   [symbol]